-You know when you read about the ‘stunning beaches’ of the Greek Islands and you think it is just marketing bull?
+You know when you read about the ‘stunning beaches’ of the Greek Islands and you think it is just marketing jargon?
 Skiathos proves you wrong.
-This “Aegean Paradise” surprised and impressed me in many ways, but none more so than the prolific and consistently beautiful beaches.
-Following the one main coastal road from the airport in the east to Koukounaries in the west you could pull into any cove and feel like you had found a piece of paradise.
+This ‘Aegean Paradise’ surprised and impressed me in many ways, but none more so than the prolific and consistently beautiful beaches.
+Following the one main coastal road from the airport in the east to Koukounaries in the west, you could pull into any cove and feel like you had found a piece of paradise.
 So we hired a jeep and did exactly that.

 The first beach we came across was Agia Paraskevi.
 It wasn’t our local beach, Vromolimnos was, but we hadn’t yet spotted it hidden over a hill from where we were staying.
-Paraskevi was a great find, however, because of the Skiathos Princess Hotel which has a restaurant on the beach that serves an epic Greek Salad overlooking the ocean.
+Paraskevi was a great find, however, because you can tuck into a delicious Greek Salad on the beach at the Skiathos Princess Hotel.

 Just along from Paraskevi is Troulos.
 This small cove with just one restaurant looks out onto a tiny island which the more active can swim out to.